borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

       password: trustsome1
 ```

-Now borgmatic will use the `docker`/`podman` CLI to figure out the container IP.
+borgmatic uses the `docker`/`podman` CLI to figure out the container IP to
+connect to.
+But `container:` does not work when borgmatic itself is running in a
+container; in that case, use `hostname:` as described above.

+<span class="minilink minilink-addedin">Prior to version 2.0.8</span> If you're
+running an older version of borgmatic on the host, you can publish your database
-Alternatively you can publish your container ports to the host.
+container ports to the host (e.g. via `docker run --publish` or Compose's
+`ports`)—and then configure borgmatic to connect to `localhost` and the
+published port.

 #### Database client in a running container